Thyroid Cancer: Tests After Diagnosis

 all over the body.
 Instead of iodine, a radioactive sugar is given.
 It collects in

 the cancer cells over time.
 A scan is done to look for it.
-This test is usually combined
+This test is often combined

 with a CT scan to gives detailed pictures of any tumors that use a lot of the sugar.

-thyroid tumor is pressing on your vocal cords.
+tumor is pressing on your vocal cords.
 This can be done with special mirrors.
+Or the

-Or the provider may use a very thin, flexible tube called a laryngoscope.
-This tube
+provider may use a very thin, flexible tube called a laryngoscope.
+This tube has a

-has a light and a lens on it.
-The provider can look through the lens and see what
+light and a lens on it.
+The provider can look through the lens and see what is going

 Working with your healthcare provider